 The children spent ages in the playgrounds exploring everything and thankfully the predicted rain stayed away for them.

 You can find the playgrounds on the other

 There is a Woodland Railway that had an extra cost of £1 per ride.
 I was unable to read the full details due to Ethan being so ‘busy’ but I am assuming for all of us to ride it would have cost £4.
 I wasn’t expecting an extra cost for the train.
 People could be made aware of this as they enter the park.
 I would rather this cost be added on to the ticket cost rather than worrying about finding extra money when you are in the park.
 There was also diggers that I think needed a pound coin to operate.
 I didn’t get close enough to make sure if this was the case as I was trying to avoid a potential meltdown with Ethan.

-On Safari Sam’s Stage there were Disney Princesses hosting games and activities for children wanting to take part but my children where having too much fun in the playgrounds.
+On Safari Sam’s Stage, there were Disney Princesses hosting games and activities for children wanting to take part but my children were having too much fun in the playgrounds.

-When we finally talked our children into going back to visit some of the animals we had missed they discovered the rainbow slide.
-I lost count of the amount of times I watched them both fly down this slide!
+When we finally talked our children into going back to visit some of the animals we had missed, they discovered the rainbow slide.
+I lost count of the number of times I watched them both fly down this slide!